sfomina/TheMarkering/README.md

   This method converts a queue into a String so that it can be visualized.
 The retstr is set to be "_front -->".
 A temporary DLLNode temp is created and set to _front.
 For as long as _front's cargo is not null, a space and temp.toString is added to the restr.
 Temp is then set to temp.getNext().

+  10. iterator

+   This method creates an object of class MyIterator, which allows hasNext(),  next(),

 We've decided to use a DLLNode based approach because the fact that each DLLNode has a previous and a next DLLNode is extremely advantageous for a queue that is double sided.
 ArrayLists and regular LLNodes do not have the capacity to go backwards, since they're all linked only in a single direction.
 In our actual implementation, the getPrev function of DLLNodes came in extremely handy.